tranarchy/gentoo-apple-silicon/README.md

 ## LiveCD

-As of writing this guide Gentoo does not offer an official aarch64 LiveCD that boots on Apple Sillicon\
+As of writing this guide Gentoo does not offer an official aarch64 LiveCD that boots on Apple Silicon\
-We are going to use the official Void Linux apple sillicon LiveCD that you can download [here](https://voidlinux.org/download/#arm%20platforms)
+We are going to use the official Void Linux apple Silicon LiveCD that you can download [here](https://voidlinux.org/download/#arm%20platforms)

 After downloading the LiveCD write it to an USB with `dd`